ajamesl/cnn-internals/README.md

 # 🫀 CNN Internals

 A reconstruction and visualisation of the internal activations of famous CNN architectures over the years.
+Activations are projected to pixel space using a Zeiler (2011) deconvolutional netwokr architecture and Selvaraju et al. (2017)'s Grad-CAM / Zhou et el.
+(2015)'s CAM heatmaps are overlayed on their corresponding image patches.

 ## 1) LeNet-5 (1998) – Dataset: MNIST

-LeNet-5 is a pioneering convolutional neural network architecture designed by Yann LeCun and colleagues for handwritten digit recognition that was implemented in banking for reading cheques.
-The network consists of 5 layers with learnable parameters (see notebook for specifics).
+LeNet-5 is a pioneering convolutional neural network architecture designed by Yann LeCun and colleagues for the purpose of handwritten digit recognition.
+LeNet-5 was deployed in the banking industry for the autonomous reading of cheques.
+The network consists of 5 layers with learnable parameters (see notebook for full details).

 ### Model Architecture